honestburgers/honest-burgers-io/site/content/contact/_index.md

 ---
-title: "Contact"
+title: Contact
-logo: "/img/logo.svg"
+logo: img/honestburgers_cmyk.png
 contact_entries:
-  - heading: Location
+  - heading: How do I get access to the API?
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
-  - heading: Working hours
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: Your project lead will work with us to get your API access sorted.
+They'll work with you to ensure you get access to all of the data you need when the time is right.
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+We love talking about what we do.
+If you've got any questions or feedback you can reach us in the form below.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>
+<h3 class="f4 b lh-title mb2">Frequently asked questions</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!